zeeshan-shah/pp5-api/README.md

 #### Coverage Python

-In addition to API testing, I also utilized Coverage Python to measure the extent of our test coverage.
-Test coverage is a critical metric that indicates how much of our codebase is exercised by our automated tests.
-Our coverage report revealed that our tests covered approximately 95% of our project's codebase, demonstrating a high level of test coverage.
+In addition to API testing, I also utilized Coverage Python to measure the extent of my test coverage.
+Test coverage is a critical metric that indicates how much of my codebase is exercised by my automated tests.
+My coverage report revealed that my tests covered approximately 95% of my project's codebase, demonstrating a high level of test coverage.

 <details>
   <summary> Coverage Report</summary>